Its-OK-Wakamatsu-san/PREVAC_TM13_TM14_Serial_module/README.md

 It helps to operate an PREVAC TM-13/TM-14[^1] on Python.

 ### Function
-Below functions are available, as libraries for Omron Digital Controllers.
+Below functions are available, as libraries for PREVAC thickness monitor.
 1. Allocate serial IF communication
 2. Receive frequency